This post is all about decluttering your closet!

 And trust me this is something that you will update and do periodically.
 I constantly look to update my wardrobe or replace any clothes I feel I don’t want or need anymore.

-A great way to update your wardrobe and keep track of clothes you’re wearing would be to use the hanger method mentioned at the beginning of this post.
+A great way to update your wardrobe and keep track of the clothes you’re wearing would be to use the hanger method mentioned at the beginning of this post.
 This method is great for helping you visually see what clothes you wear and what clothes you simply have not touched.

 To try this method all you need to do is re-hang all of your clothes with the hanger facing the opposite direction than normal.
-Every time you wear a piece of clothing, you can spin the hanger back to its normal direction.
+Every time you wear a piece of clothing, you can spin the hanger back in its normal direction.
 This ensures that all of the clothes still hanging will easily be seen with the hanger facing the wrong way making it easy to identify the clothes that have not been worn.

 Give this a try and see if it works for ya!!